hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Compared with Existing Implementations

 - [THUDM/ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B/tree/main/ptuning)
   - Official implementation of fine-tuning ChatGLM with [P-Tuning v2](https://github.com/THUDM/P-tuning-v2) on the [ADGEN](https://aclanthology.org/D19-1321.pdf) dataset.
   - Our fine-tuning script is largely depend on it.
 We further implement the [LoRA](https://arxiv.org/abs/2106.09685) tuning method.
-Additionally, we **dynamically** pad the inputs to the longest sequence in the batch instead of the maximum length.
+Additionally, we **dynamically** pad the inputs to the longest sequence in the batch instead of the maximum length, to accelerate the fine-tuning.
 - [mymusise/ChatGLM-Tuning](https://github.com/mymusise/ChatGLM-Tuning)
   - An unoffical implementation of fine-tuning ChatGLM with [LoRA](https://arxiv.org/abs/2106.09685) on the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset.
   - We borrowed some ideas from it.
 Our fine-tuning script **integrates** the data pre-processing part into the training procedure, so we need not generate a pre-processed dataset before training.